 Common Name: Guayule

-Parthenium argentatum is a Evergreen Shrub up to 1.00 metres tall.
+Parthenium argentatum is an evergreen shrub that can grow up to 1.00 metres tall.

 South-western N. America - Mexico to Texas.